jgorodetsky/powershell-pim-automation-azure/README.md

 ### Required Modules

+**Note: At the time of writing this script, certain latest versions of the modules below had bugs when testing this script, that is the reason for the version lock here**

 The script automatically checks for and installs the following modules with specified versions:

 - **Microsoft Graph Modules**